-This document was developed by Quang H. Dang, J.D., Interim Co-Executive Director, Network for Public Health Law and was reviewed by April Shaw, Ph.D., J.D., Deputy Director, Health Equity, and Darlene Huang Briggs, J.D., M.P.H., Deputy Director of Special Projects, Network for Public Health Law.
+This document was developed by Quang H. Dang, J.D., Interim Co-Executive Director, Network for Public Health Law and Emma Kaeser, J.D.
+Staff Attorney, Network for Public Health Law-Mid-States Region; and was reviewed by April Shaw, Ph.D., J.D., Deputy Director, Health Equity, and Darlene Huang Briggs, J.D., M.P.H., Deputy Director of Special Projects, Network for Public Health Law.
 The Network promotes public health and health equity through non-partisan educational resources and technical assistance.
 These materials provided are provided solely for educational purposes and do not constitute legal advice.
 The Network's provision of these materials does not create an attorney-client relationship with you or any other person and is subject to the Network's Disclaimer.